Freelunch-AI/docs/design_notes.md

 #### _Footnotes_

 1. __*MLOps Copilot*__: how to build it?
 Besides using LLM Agents and AutoML techniques, I think more things are needed.
 One idea I have is the *Lean Engineering Project* for which I wrote a specific document.
-This document is attached at the end of this file.In a nutshell: making the best dataset possible for an LLM to learn technical stuff.
+This document is attached at the end of this file.
+In a nutshell: making the best dataset possible for an LLM to learn technical stuff.

 For critical ops activities it can be used in shadow mode, where it generates actions it usually generates, but the actions are not atcully performed, just shown to you in slack with the #shadow tag.
 We you fell confident with it, you can remove shadow mode and let it actually perform actions.